Emotional Intelligence (EQ) Course in Singapore

 - Manage Emotions

-- Apprehending what emotion you are exhibiting or understanding the reason for that emotion is not enough to manage your emotions.
-Maintaining your emotions is a conscious and active task.
+- Understanding what emotion you are exhibiting or knowing the cause for that emotion is not sufficient to manage your emotions.

 - Focused Listening

-- One of the most reliable methods to assure someone that you are genuinely listening to what they are saying is to listen intently.
-To any, this may seem like common sense, but it is a skill that is rarely mastered.
-Usually, when engaged in a dialogue, the listener is multitasking.
+- One of the most dependable methods to convince someone that you are genuinely listening to what they are saying is to listen intently.
+Learn how to in this section.

 - Asking Questions